Spring 2018 Newsletter

-Summer 2018 IU OVPDEMA Overseas Studies & Scholarship to PERU
+Summer 2018 IU OVPDEI Overseas Studies & Scholarship to PERU

-Summer 2018 IU OVPDEMA Overseas Studies & Scholarship to AFRICA
+Summer 2018 IU OVPDEI Overseas Studies & Scholarship to AFRICA

 "Our department is extremely thrilled to have highly talented and passionate IU 21st Century Scholars dedicated to pursuing education abroad this summer," said Roy Y. Chan, special projects coordinator of IU 21st Century Scholars Program & Ph.D. candidate at the School of Education, Indiana University Bloomington.
 "We know that study abroad can change lives and open new windows of opportunities for our students.
 We hope that their time overseas will prepare them for global citizenship upon their return to Indiana University.
 We congratulate each award recipients for their conscious effort to pursue global learning this summer."